-Before co-founding Build Consulting in 2015, Peter spent 15 years working as a creative director, brand strategist, digital communications expert, and data/technology strategist for organizations ranging in size from small/local orgs to Fortune 1000-sized orgs in both the non-profit and for-profit sectors.
+Before co-founding Build Consulting in 2015, Peter spent 15 years working as a creative director, brand strategist, digital communications expert, and data/technology strategist for organizations ranging in size from small/local organizations to Fortune 1000-sized organizations in both the non-profit and for-profit sectors.
 His breadth of experience results in a set of relationship and constituent journey mapping techniques and tools that can be scaled to the needs of any organization.

 As with all our webinars, this presentation is appropriate for an audience of varied business, data, and technology experience.

 Peter Mirus: Hello everyone and welcome to Build Consulting webinar for September 2020 entitled “Relationships and Constituent Journey Mapping”.
 Today, I’ll be introducing some key concepts to inform how your organization thinks about engaging with your constituents sometimes called stakeholders.

 What journey does your organization walk with each kind of type of constituent that you have?
 Today we’ll learn how to explore the answer to this question and how it can transform everything from branding to business process design to the technology system you select and implement.
 We had over 80 registrants for this webinar and several questions submitted during registration which I will try to address in the course of the presentation.
 And please feel free to submit any questions you have as the presentation moves along or during the Q&A at the end.
 It’s most helpful if you do this using the Q&A feature in Zoom.
 You’ll also have access to my personal contact information for any follow-ups you would like to send my way and finally, recordings from this session will be available after the fact, in the form of both YouTube video and MP3.
 Those will be emailed to you when they are available.

 About the presenter and Build Consulting